 Convert video to gif for email + Twilight demo

 Click here to view my Twilight demo and forward yourself a copy.
 Forward to a Friend is at the top right.
-Your privacy is safe, I cannot view your email address and this does not subscribe you to my newsletter.

-As an animated gif, the video will play in all email clients except Outlook 2007 which only displays the first frame.
+As an animated Gif, the video will play in all email clients except Outlook 2007 which only displays the first frame.
 Compare this to embedded video, which does not play in webmail clients, Outlook 2007, MAC or Lotus Notes.

-Twilight ”Video gif”
+Twilight "Video Gif"

-This is approx 100k per sec, which means anyone with a 128k/s internet connection will be able to view the playback smoothly (that’s anyone not on dial up).
+The final Gif is 216 x 120 resolution, 22 seconds long and 2.11mb in size.
+This is approx 100k per sec, which means anyone with a 128k/s internet connection will be able to view the playback smoothly (that's anyone not on dial up).

 Twilight demo: {Click to view email and forward yourself a copy}

 This demo is 2.20mb with all artwork included.
 I added in pre-header text, and a fallback link to the trailer for Outlook 2007 users.
-It’s an animated gif so does not have sound.
+It's an animated Gif so does not have sound.
 Click here to view the email and forward yourself a copy.

-How to convert a video file to an animated gif
+How to convert a video file to an animated Gif

 1. SnagIt